Alif-11/Yippieazon/self_README.md

  PostgreSQL for the Database.
 [NOT ADDED YET]
  Firebase for Google Auth, backend support, and other such things.
 [NOT ADDED YET] Tailwind CSS for styling.
- React-Router for routing assistance.
+ AWS for website hosting [NOT ADDED YET, ALSO COULD USE DIFFERENT HOSTING SERVICE] React-Router for routing assistance.
 [NOT ADDED YET] Docker for containerization and hosting.
 [NOT ADDED YET]